skreimeyer/NPDES-Report/report.md

 ## 3.10.1 ARDOT Roadway Maintenance<a name="3.10.1-ARDOT-Roadway-Maintenance"></a>
 ARDOT reports the following actions to meet this requirement:
-    • Spent $700 to purchase material to pickup litter by ARDOT personnel; $342, 428 total cost to pickup litter by ARDOT Personnel and contract; 3,711 CY of litter picked up and disposed of by ARDOT personnel and contract; $0 to purchase materials to pickup litter by jail inmate program.
+- Spent $700 to purchase material to pickup litter by ARDOT personnel; $342, 428 total cost to pickup litter by ARDOT Personnel and contract; 3,711 CY of litter picked up and disposed of by ARDOT personnel and contract; $0 to purchase materials to pickup litter by jail inmate program.
-    • Adopt-A-Highway Litter Pickup:  $653 total cost to provide bags, pick up filled bags and dispose of Adopt-A-Highway litter; The Adopt-A-Highway groups did not report the amount of litter they collected.
+- Adopt-A-Highway Litter Pickup:  $653 total cost to provide bags, pick up filled bags and dispose of Adopt-A-Highway litter; The Adopt-A-Highway groups did not report the amount of litter they collected.
 There are currently 27 Adopt-A-Highway groups in Little Rock who have adopted 37 Miles of highway.
-    • Street Sweeping: ARDOT spent $205,992 total cost to operate 2 vacuum sweepers in Little Rock which picked up 1,559 CYs of debris during the year.
+- Street Sweeping: ARDOT spent $205,992 total cost to operate 2 vacuum sweepers in Little Rock which picked up 1,559 CYs of debris during the year.

 ## 3.10.2 Little Rock Roadway Maintenance<a name="3.10.2-Little-Rock-Roadway-Maintenance"></a>
 The City of Little Rock services public streets through cleaning, debris removal and repair.
 Streets are maintained by City employees with assistance provided by volunteers organized by community members, local non-profits and City staff.

 - The City of Little Rock supports the Adopt-A-Street program which currently has 212 groups who have adopted 158.25 miles of streets.
 These volunteer groups do not report quantities of litter removed.
 - The City Wide Cleanup, an effort by the Keep Little Rock Beautiful organization is an annual drive to remove litter from the City.
-In March 2018 733 volunteers collected 390 pounds of recyclables and 24 tons of waste.
-The event covered 249 city blocks, 161 acres of parks and 2.6 miles of waterways, resulting in the removal of 378 tires from Fourche Creek.
+In March 2018  volunteers collected 390 pounds of recyclables and 24 tons of waste.
+The event covered 249 city blocks, 161 of parks and 2.6 miles of waterways, resulting in the removal of 378 tires from Fourche Creek.
-- The Public Works operates nine sweepers which swept 21,197 curb miles and collected 1,784 cubic yards of litter in 2018 at an estimated cost of $692,700.
+- The Public Works operates nine sweepers which swept 21,197 curb-miles and collected 1,784 cubic yards of litter in 2018 at an estimated cost of $692,700.

 ## 3.11 Flood Control Projects<a name="3.11-Flood-Control-Projects"></a>
 **Requirement:**